Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 In this guide, we will show you how to easily hide or display empty categories in WordPress.

-WordPress has started using the new widget blocks replacing the old classic widgets.
-This makes it a bit difficult to change the parameters used by the categories block to list categories.
+WordPress now uses widget blocks to replace the old classic widgets.
+This makes it a bit more difficult to change the parameters used by the categories block to list categories.

-To achieve our desired result, we’ll need to write our own code to list categories and then display it using shortcode.
+To achieve our desired result, we will need to write our own code to list categories and then display it using a shortcode.

-For this tutorial, you’ll need to add some code to your WordPress website.
-If you haven’t done this before, then checkout our guide on how to add custom code snippets in WordPress.
+For this tutorial, you will need to add some code to your WordPress website.
+If you haven’t done this before, then see our guide on how to add custom code snippets in WordPress.

 function wpb_list_categories() {